OxxoCodes/DriveMan/README.md

  When an alias is not recognized, your browser will open a webpage in which you can log into your Google account and allow DriveMan access to your Google Drive files.

 ## Arguments:
+Note: When referring to local directories that contain spaces in their name, please surround them in double quotation marks.
+For example: "C:/Users/John/My Directory"

     -user, --username                        Specify the username/alias of the account being used -sv, --service   SERVICE                 Specify the service being used (currently only supports gdrive) -c, --copy     SOURCE DEST               Copies a file or folder from SOURCE to DIR